-The joints between each of the bones in the spine contain intervertebral disks, which cushion the spine and help it move properly.
-The intervertebral disks have a tough, fibrous outer layer and a gel-like inner layer.
-An extruded disk is a type of herniated disk in which the inner layer of the intervertebral disk pushes completely through a tear in the outer layer and enters the spinal canal.
+The joints between each of the bones in the spine contain intervertebral discs, which cushion the spine and help it move properly.
+The intervertebral discs have a tough, fibrous outer layer and a gel-like inner layer.
+An extruded disc is a type of herniated disc in which the inner layer of the intervertebral disc pushes completely through a tear in the outer layer and enters the spinal canal.

 Causes and Symptoms

-The main symptom of extruded disk is back or neck pain.
+The main symptom of extruded disc is back or neck pain.
 This pain can be worse when sitting than standing.
 The pain can worsen after coughing, sneezing, bending forward, or lifting.
-People with extruded disks may also experience numbness, tingling, or weakness in the arms and/or legs.
+People with extruded discs may also experience numbness, tingling, or weakness in the arms and/or legs.

-- Degeneration (breakdown) of intervertebral disk due to normal aging processes
+- Degeneration (breakdown) of intervertebral disc due to normal aging processes

 - Traumatic injury, usually due to high-impact sports or motor vehicle accident